IB to GPA Calculator

 How This Calculator Works

 Add one row per IB subject.
-Enter subject name, choose the IB grade (1 to 7), and optionally add credit weight if your target conversion workflow uses weighted averaging.
+Enter the subject name, mark whether it is Higher Level (HL) or Standard Level (SL), choose the subject group, select the IB grade from 1 to 7, and optionally add credit weight if your target conversion workflow uses weighted averaging.

-The calculator converts each IB grade to GPA using the configured conversion table, then computes your final GPA using the standard formula: GPA = sum(grade points x credits) divided by total credits.
-If no credits are entered, it uses a simple average.
+The calculator converts each IB grade to GPA using the configured conversion table, then computes your final GPA with this formula:

 What You Need to Know